-As artists, we usually have a very big problem in common: we're generally very arrogant.
+Remember to take your time and have fun while you're creating this portfolio.
+I say this because when the time comes, you're going to be starting from the ground up.
+You're gonna have to build your bones.
+As artists, we usually have one very big problem in common: we're generally very arrogant.
 This is usually because we can do things with pencils and pens that not many people can do.
-Remember that everyone in the shop can do exactly what you can do with a pen and pencil, as well as with a tattoo iron.
-You want something from these people, and you're not gonna get them to want to teach it to you by being an insufferable jerk like you can with the high school yearbook team.
+But while you're building your portfolio, it's important to remember that everyone in the shop can do exactly what you can do with a pen and pencil, as well as with a tattoo iron.
+You want to learn something from these people, and you're not gonna get them to teach it to you by being an insufferable jerk.
 They make their living like this and they don't have to take anyone's attitude.
-So, be humble, listen more than you talk, and ask questions whenever you don't quite understand something.
+So be humble, listen more than you talk, and ask questions whenever you don't quite understand something.

 © 2012 Boots Iacono